Archbishopric of Magdeburg

-The 1994-founded modern Diocese of Magdeburg is a diocese of the Latin Church of the Roman Catholic church located in the German states of Saxony-Anhalt (bulk), Brandenburg and Saxony (smaller fringes each).
+The 1994-founded modern Diocese of Magdeburg is a diocese of the Latin Church of the Catholic Church located in the German states of Saxony-Anhalt (bulk), Brandenburg and Saxony (smaller fringes each).

 History

+The town was one of the oldest emporia of the German trade for the Wends who dwelt on the right bank of the Elbe.
+In 805 it is first mentioned in history.
+In 806 Charlemagne built a fortress on the eastern bank of the river opposite Magdeburg.
+The oldest church is also credited to this time.

+Magdeburg first played an important part in the history of Germany during the reign of Otto the Great (936-73).
+In 929 King Otto I granted the city to his English-born wife Edith as dower.
+She had a particular love for the town and often lived there.
+The emperor also continually returned to it.
+In September 937, Otto and his wife founded a Benedictine monastery at Magdeburg, which was dedicated to Sts.
+Peter, Maurice, and the Holy Innocents.
+The first abbots and monks came from St. Maximin's Abbey, Trier.

-After the wars of the years 940 and 954, when the Polabian Slavs, as far as the Oder, the Magyars had advanced so far into Germany, that Augsburg was threatened.
+After the wars of the years 940 and 954, the Polabian Slavs as far as the Oder, had been brought into subjection to German rule.
+However, the Magyars had advanced so far into Germany, that Augsburg was threatened.
 At the Battle of Lechfeld in 955 they were defeated and repelled.
-Immediately in 955 Otto the Great set to work to establish an archbishopric in Magdeburg, for the stabilisation through Christianisation of the eastern territories.
+Otto immediately set to work to establish an archbishopric in Magdeburg, for the stabilisation through Christianisation of the eastern territories.
 He wished to transfer the capital of the diocese from Halberstadt to Magdeburg, and make it an archdiocese.
 But this was strenuously opposed by the Archbishop of Mainz, who was the metropolitan of Halberstadt.

 When, in 962, Pope John XII sanctioned the establishment of an archbishopric, Otto seemed to have abandoned his plan of a transfer.
-The estates belonging to the convents mentioned above (founded in 937) were converted into a mensa for the new archbishopric, and the monks transferred to the Berge Convent.
-The archiepiscopal church made St. Maurice its patron, and in addition received new donations and grants from Otto.
+The estates belonging to the convent founded in 937 were converted into a mense for the new archbishopric, and the monks transferred to the Berge Convent.
+The abbey church became the Cathedral of St. Maurice.